-William John Murland was born in New Plymouth on 14th November 1917, he took up farming after leaving school and later became a carpenter.
+William John Murland was born in New Plymouth, New Zealand on 14th November 1917, he took up farming after leaving school and later became a carpenter.
 In October 1939 he volunteered for aircrew duties and went to the Ground Training School at Weraroa on 18th December.

 He moved to the Air Observers School Ohakea in mid-January 1940 for a Lewis gunnery course and air experience and then sailed for the UK on 23rd March in the SS Akaroa.